MekhyW/CookieBaker-AI/README.md

 - GIFs should be converted to videos for this
 - Documents should NOT be supported as it is not the focus of the application and could be exploited for DOS attacks

-### Context tokenization layer:

-- Obtain session information for chat context window
-- According to previous inputs, compile metadata, which contains: chat rules, welcome message, title, description, configs, registers, last N messages in chat and sender name, username and privilege
-- List of available commands and client metadata are compiled together with the metadata.
-The client is responsible for setting this information in the API

 ### Command extraction layer:

-- Usage of embeddings to separate prompts that contain commands from prompts that are conversation-only
+- Usage of embeddings to separate prompts that contain commands from prompts that are conversation-only, using the previously set list of available commands
 - If it does contain command(s), parse enforcing json schema using available relevant information and dictionary of available commands with their respective arguments
 - If a valid command was detected but information is clearly missing, this should be reported in the output of this layer as well

 ### Response layer:

-- SFW and special prompt configs affect the system input
+- Model chosen based on SFW boolean
-- Join everything and query fine-tuned model accordingly, allowing access to tools for getting information from the web if relevant
+- Join everything and query fine-tuned model accordingly, allowing access to tools for getting information from the web or user or chat if relevant
 - If classification layer returned a positive result, json for command(s) execution(s) will be added to the response
-- Response is stored in chat context and returned
+- Response is stored in chat context and returned, including command execution json if any
 - The client is responsible for reporting failure/success of command executions back to the user

 ## Installation